sergrt/SoftNight/README.md

 ## Description
 Tiny and efficient no-nonsence Windows utility to control color temperature and brightness.

-I got tired of overloaded tools like f.lux or SunsetScreen.
-Some untilities caase flicker on screen, some even want money.
+There are some utilities to control color temperature in the wild (like f.lux or SunsetScreen).
+Some of them cause flicker on screen, some even want money.
 So here's very simple, fast and free solution to control color temperature and brightness.
+Two sliders, two time points, bunch of hotkeys and that's it.
 - Simple and easy on resources
 - Switch day/night presets based on time
 - Hotkeys support for fast temperature/brightness adjustments